vandanue/ADG-1/Notes/2_apply_geometry_octave.md

 - The CDP (Common Depth Point) number for stacking later

-The script can be accessed in this [repository]([ADG-1/Scripts/1_geometry/matlab-octave at 192ab28266fb8a46be2af1985d7ac2a82e8a7d57 · vandanue/ADG-1 · GitHub](https://github.com/vandanue/ADG-1/tree/192ab28266fb8a46be2af1985d7ac2a82e8a7d57/Scripts/1_geometry/matlab-octave)).
+The script can be accessed in this [repository](https://github.com/vandanue/ADG-1/tree/192ab28266fb8a46be2af1985d7ac2a82e8a7d57/Scripts/1_geometry/matlab-octave).
 If you are using Octave in Ubuntu, you can open the Octave terminal by typing `octave`.
-TTo run the geometry-building script, type `geom_octave.m` in Octave terminal.
+To run the geometry-building script, type `geom_octave.m` in Octave terminal.
 Once you are done, you can exit the Octave terminal by pressing `Ctrl + Z`.

 ### Loading the SPS & RPS data